 Qualifying disclosure A qualifying disclosure is one which, in the reasonable belief of the person making the disclosure, is in the public interest to disclose e.g. illegal or unethical conduct (see examples listed in 4.1 below).
-Whistleblower This is used to describe an individual who raises a qualifying disclosure under this policy Whistleblowing This is used to describe incidents where the individual discloses an alleged wrongdoing or dangers within the University, under this policy Wrongdoing This includes improper, illegal or negligent behaviour and should form the underlying consideration when investigating Whistleblowing allegations raised.
+Whistleblower This is used to describe an individual who raises a qualifying disclosure under this policy Whistleblowing This is used to describe incidents where the individual discloses an alleged wrongdoing or dangers within the University, under this policy Management Malpractice/ Wrongdoing This includes improper, illegal or negligent behaviour at a Senior Officer/Management level and should form the underlying consideration when investigating Whistleblowing allegations raised.
 The Whistleblowing procedure provides the framework for dealing with serious concerns of wrongdoing/malpractice and is not designed to address personal grievances or to challenge decisions that have been properly taken under established and reasonable procedures by the University.
-Whistleblowing Officer The Whistleblowing Officer role is carried out by the Chief Operating Officer.
+Whistleblowing Officer The Whistleblowing Officer role is carried out by the Chief Operating Officer & University Secretary.
 Whistleblowing complaints should be made to the Whistleblowing Officer, in the first instance.